UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/2-reserving/m4-reserving-claim-amounts/index.md

 ------------------------------------------------------------------------

-- If (as assumed in chain ladder)
+- Assuming the multiplicative structure of the chain ladder model, if
   $$ E\left[ C^*(i,j) \right] = \alpha^*(i) \mu^*(j)$$
   then we have the “**inflation adjusted**” chain ladder model
   $$ E\left[ C(i,j) \right] = \alpha^*(i) \mu^*(j) \frac{\lambda(k)}{\lambda_0},$$
-  to be compared with the “**unadjusted**” chain ladder model
+  which is to be compared with the “**unadjusted**” chain ladder model
   $$ E\left[ C(i,j) \right] = \alpha(i) \mu(j).$$
-- Tables 3.1-3.3 operationalise the “unadjusted” version.
+- Note that Tables 3.1-3.3 corresponded to the “unadjusted” version.

 ------------------------------------------------------------------------